Tag Archives: Frank Sinatra

 They are joined by respective love interests Alma Lorene (Donna Reed) and Karen Holmes (Deborah Kerr) and the triumphs and sorrows of each are explored dramatically before the devastating incident set to take place.

-The perspective of the film is centered around the male characters which risks the film being classified as a “guy’s movie” but it isn’t.
-There exists enough melodrama and romance to offset the testosterone and masculinity and as the characters weave in and out of each other’s lives a broader canvas is painted.
+The film’s perspective is centered around the male characters which risks the film being classified as a “guy’s movie”.
+Enough melodrama and romance exist to offset the testosterone and masculinity, and as the characters weave in and out of each other’s lives, a broader canvas is painted.

 This point is to the film’s credit as each character is rich with development, sympathy, or sometimes pure anger.

 Many films have been told, and continue to be told throughout the decades, of the terrors and after-effects of World War II but From Here to Eternity remains towards the top of the heap.
-While not going full throttle with too much violence or grit, the film tells of the trials and tribulations of people affected by and soon to be affected by the war.
+While not going full throttle with too much violence or grit, the film tells of the trials and tribulations of people affected and soon to be affected by the war.

 The characters co-exist peacefully in their little slice of the world though there is the occasional bullying or insubordination among the ranks, the romance soon takes center stage followed by the dire attacks.

 The smoldering beach scene featuring Burt Lancaster and Deborah Kerr on the ravaging shores of Halona Cove is as iconic as a cinematic moment ever existed.
-Rumors of the star’s torrid love affair and the need to run off to make love after shooting the scene could be a pure myth but have never been disproven either.
+Rumors of the star’s torrid love affair and the need to run off to make love after shooting the scene could be a myth but have never been disproven.

 Reportedly the camera crew shot the scene quickly and left the duo to their desires.
-Regardless, the scene may very well cause the iciest of hearts to turn into a torrent of heart-pounding flutters.
+Regardless, the scene may cause the iciest of hearts to turn into a torrent of heart-pounding flutters.

 The film suddenly takes a dark turn as if realizing that it is a film about a devastating war.
 A major character dies and another character goes on the hunt for revenge.
-Despite these deaths not being at the hands of an enemy or a battle they are nonetheless powerful and dim the mood of the film.
+Despite these deaths not being at the hands of an enemy or a battle they are powerful and dim.

 Finally, the attack on Pearl Harbor is upon us just as the audience no doubt will sense is coming and ends sadly with simple dialogue between the two main female characters.